mus011/GSSoC-Practice-Set/README.md

     Create a Repository:
     A repository (or repo) is where your project's code and files will be stored.
 On GitHub, you can create a new repository by clicking on the "New" button on the main page after logging in.

+    Collaborate with Others:
+    GitHub is a powerful collaboration platform.
+Learn how to add collaborators to your repository, accept pull requests, and work together effectively as a team.

+    Use GitHub's Web Interface:
+    Besides using Git on the command line, GitHub provides a user-friendly web interface for performing many operations.
+Explore and learn how to use the interface effectively.